binarypillow/chatStatistics/README.md

 ## About The Project

+Telegram has a built-in feature for group statistics, but it is not available for private groups.
-A small flask website to get some statistics on an existing telegram chat.
+This small website in flask provides some statistics on an existing telegram chat.

 ### Built With